 - 4 cups homemade chicken stock

-Once the parsnips are roughly half cooked (about 10 minutes or so depending on the size of the cut), add the pear, fresh rosemary, and the chopped hazelnuts to the pot.
+Once the parsnips are roughly half cooked (about 10 minutes or so depending on the size of the cut), add the pear, fresh rosemary, and chopped hazelnuts to the pot.
 If possible grow your own fresh herbs indoors for year round access to the freshest herbs!

 Give the pot a stir and make sure nothing is sticking to the bottom.
 If the parsnips do start to stick, your heat is to high.
 Simply lower the heat and deglaze the pot to loosen stuck on pieces.
 Deglazing the pot is traditionally done with wine, any dry white wine will work well for this creamy parsnip soup, but if you want a paleo or alcohol free option, simply use water or some chicken stock!